 With a one year PEG ratio of 0.11, Parsley Energy Inc is expected to have a higher PEG ratio (a measure of how expensive a stock is relative to its expected earnings growth) than merely 3.01% of US stocks.

-Of note is the ratio of Parsley Energy Inc's sales and general administrative expense to its total operating expenses; only 2.62% of US stocks have a lower such ratio.
+Of note is the ratio of Parsley Energy Inc's sales and general administrative expense to its total operating expenses; merely 2.58% of US stocks have a lower such ratio.

-Stocks with similar financial metrics, market capitalization, and price volatility to Parsley Energy Inc are IAG, WPX, TECK, CDE, and CXO.
+Stocks with similar financial metrics, market capitalization, and price volatility to Parsley Energy Inc are IAG, WPX, TECK, HES, and CDE.

 Parsley Energy is an independent oil and natural gas company focused on the acquisition and development of unconventional oil and natural gas reserves in the Permian Basin in West Texas.
 The company was founded in 2008 and is based in Austin, Texas.

 Parsley Energy (PE) delivered robust levels of free cash flows in 2Q20, and with the expected increase in cash flow from operations and low levels of capital expenditures, the Austin, Texas-based oil producer will likely continue reporting free cash flows in the future.
 Parsley Energy will likely then use the...

 Sarfaraz A. Khan on Seeking Alpha | September 9, 2020